Updated: May 2021

 Treatment of GCA is usually oral glucocorticoids alone.
-Treatment is usually initiated at 40-60 mg/day until the disease is controlled, as manifested by resolution of symptoms and normalization of blood abnormalities—particularly anemia and ESR.
+It is usually initiated at 40-60 mg/day until the disease is controlled, as manifested by resolution of symptoms and normalization of blood abnormalities particularly anemia and ESR.
 Tapering of the glucocorticoid therapy should be started as soon as possible to minimize systemic side effects, as treatment may be necessary for up to 2 years, usually on an every-other-day schedule for most of this time.
 Weekly methotrexate has permitted a reduction or discontinuation of glucocorticoid therapy in 2 randomized trials, allowing control of the disease with the limitation of glucocorticoid side effects such as osteoporosis.
 GCA is less likely to relapse following remission compared to ANCA-positive vasculitis; however, relapses do occur.
 Generally, repeat daily corticosteroid or the addition of an alternative immune modifier is effective for relapse therapy.
 Polymyalgia rheumatica is best treated with low-dose prednisone (usually 10-15 mg daily) for 6-12 months.

 Allergists/immunologists frequently see hypersensitivity vasculitis associated with viral infection and drug allergy.
 A consideration of this vaculitic syndrome often enters into the differential diagnosis of urticaria.
 Allergists/immunologists may encounter ANCA-positive vasculitis because these conditions affect the lung and upper airway.
 EGPA occurs in subjects with a history of asthma and is characterized by pulmonary infiltrates and eosinophilia.
 GPA and EGPA often result in a persistent sinusitis, otitis media with effusion, hearing loss or mastoid disease.
 MPA is also associated with pulmonary infiltrates and hemoptysis.
 Finally, the headache found in GCA may be confused with sinusitis, introducing this condition into the differential diagnosis of older individuals being evaluated for sinus complaints.